itheamc/mapbox_map_gl/README.md

 ### How to add style layer?

-Like sources, this api also supports all the style layers that is supported by the Mapbox Map Android Sdk.
+Like sources, this api also supports all the style layers that is supported by the latest Mapbox Map SDK.
 You can add the style layer like this.

 ```
     // Circle Layer